AngelRobinsonAnalyst/AngelRobinsonAnalyst/README.md

 - 👋 Hi, I’m @AngelRobinsonAnalyst
 - 👀 I’m interested in Data Science and Software Developement
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects utilizing MySQL and Python
-- 📫 How to reach me ...
+- 📫 How to reach me: angelrob159@yahoo.com

 <!---
 AngelRobinsonAnalyst/AngelRobinsonAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.